saguileran/birdsongs/README.md

 # Results

 The model is tested with different syllables of the birdsong of the rufous collared sparrow .
 Results are located at [examples/examples](./examples/results), images and audios.
+For more information visit the project website [birdsongs](https://saguileran.github.io/birdsongs/) and enter to [results](https://saguileran.github.io/birdsongs/results/) page.

 Simple syllable of a birdsong of the Rufous Collared Sparrow